Guide to Raising Baby Chicks + Chick Care Tips for Beginners

 First thing… are you purchasing from an online source?
 Or maybe from a feed store or a local farm?

-Usually the local feed stores will have varieties available that will do well in your area.
+Usually the local farm supply store will have varieties available that will do well in your area.

 A few other things to consider are: